Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Introduction

-Despite the establishment of the regularized MDP framework, the convergence results of its associated algorithms remain limited.
-Geist et al. (2019) show that regularized policy iteration has global linear convergence with the rate being $\gamma$ by utilizing the monotone contraction of regularized operators \cite{geist2019theory}.
-More recently, Cen et al. (2022) prove that soft policy iteration (a special case of regularized policy iteration when choosing Shannon entropy as the regularizer) achieves asymptotic quadratic convergence \cite{cen2022fast}.
-Their result requires the assumption that the visitation probability of the optimal policy for every state is strictly larger than zero, which is hard to verify and may not hold for all regularized MDPs.
+Despite the development of the regularized MDP framework, convergence guarantees for the corresponding algorithms remain relatively limited.
+Geist et al. \cite{geist2019theory} establish global linear convergence of regularized policy iteration with rate $\gamma$ by exploiting the monotone contraction property of the regularized Bellman operators.
+More recently, Cen et al. \cite{cen2022fast} show that soft policy iteration (a special case of regularized policy iteration when choosing Shannon entropy as the regularizer) can achieve asymptotic quadratic convergence.
+Their result, however, relies on a nondegeneracy assumption on the optimal state distribution and yields convergence bounds that depend on the dimension of the state space.

-Motivated by Puterman and Brumelle (1979) \cite{puterman1979convergence}, this paper establishes the equivalence between regularized policy iteration and the standard Newton-Raphson method.
-This equivalence reveals the theoretical underpinning of regularized policy iteration and further leads to a unified analysis for both its global linear convergence and local quadratic convergence.
-Different from Cen et al. (2022) \cite{cen2022fast}, our quadratic convergence result is derived for general regularized MDPs without any additional assumptions.
-The contributions of this paper are summarized as follows. \begin{itemize} \item This paper proves that regularized policy iteration is equivalent to the standard Newton-Raphson method in the condition of smoothing out Bellman equation with strongly convex functions.
+Motivated by analyses in the unregularized setting \cite{puterman1979convergence, bertsekas1997nonlinear, gargiani2022dynamic}, this paper establishes a formal equivalence between regularized policy iteration and the standard Newton--Raphson method.
+This equivalence not only facilitates a unified analysis of existing methods for regularized MDPs but also inspires the design of novel algorithms with accelerated convergence.
+A visual overview of the main results is provided in Fig.~\ref{main results}.
+The main contributions of this paper are summarized as follows. \begin{itemize} \item This paper proves that regularized policy iteration is strictly equivalent to the standard Newton--Raphson method applied to the Bellman equation smoothed by strongly convex functions.
+To the best of our knowledge, this is the first result to reveal this formal connection.
 The key idea is that smoothed Bellman equation can be converted into an equivalent affine transformation form, in which the Jacobian serves as the linear map.
-This enables the Newton iteration formula to be simplified into a regularized self-consistency equation which corresponds to the policy evaluation part of regularized policy iteration.
+This enables the Newton iteration formula to be simplified into a regularized self-consistency equation, which corresponds to the policy evaluation part of regularized policy iteration.

-\item This paper proves that regularized policy iteration has global linear convergence with the rate being $\gamma$ (discount factor).
-The key method is to prove that smoothed Bellman equation enjoys vector-valued convexity and the inverse of its Jacobian is negative, making the value sequence generated by Newton-Raphson iteration converges monotonically to the optimal value.
-This result is consistent with the proposition of Geist et al. (2019) \cite{geist2019theory}, whose proof is based on the monotone contraction of regularized Bellman operator.